 Following these discussions, it is anticipated that the committee may decide to reassign the roles and responsibilities for implementing mitigation strategies to different town departments and/or revise the goals and objectives contained in the plan.
 The committee will review and update the Hazard Mitigation Plan every five years.
-The next updated plan will be submitted to MEMA and FEMA in the spring of 2021.
+The next updated plan will be submitted to MEMA and FEMA six months before plan expiration.